(Weak) Twisted post-groups, skew trusses and rings: Introduction

-In consideration of the fact that the category of post groups and the category of skew braces are equivalent, and the fact that every skew brace has the structure of skew trusses, in this paper, we introduce the notion of (weak) twisted post groups, as the skew truss corresponding of post groups.
+In view of the equivalence between the category of post-groups and the category of skew braces, and the fact that every skew brace admits a skew truss structure, we introduce in this paper the notion of (weak) twisted post-groups, defined as the skew truss analogue of post-groups.

-First, we give some examples of (weak) twisted post groups and show that there is a sub-adjacent operation in a twisted post group $(G,\cdot,\rhd,\Phi)$ such that $G$ is a semigroup with respect to the sub-adjacent operation.
+First, we give some examples of (weak) twisted post-groups and show that in any twisted post-group $(G,\cdot,\rhd,\Phi)$, there exists an operation, called the sub-adjacent operation, under which $G$ forms a semigroup.

-Then we show that for any $a$ in a twisted post group there is a unique set $G_a$ such that $G_a$ is a group with respect to $\circ$.
-Furthermore, we give a decomposition theorem of twisted post groups, which generalizes the decomposition theorem of Rota-Baxter systems of groups.
+Then we prove that for any $a$ in a twisted post-group, there is a unique group $G_a$ such that $G_a$ is a group with respect to the sub-adjacent operation.
+Furthermore, we give a decomposition theorem for twisted post-groups, which generalises the decomposition theorem of Rota-Baxter systems of groups.

-Next we investigate the relationship between weak twisted post groups and skew trusses.
-We show that the category of weak twisted post groups and the category of skew trusses are isomorphic.
-Furthermore, we show that a skew truss has the structure of twisted post groups if and only if it is right divisible with respect to its sub-adjacent operation.
-Then we prove that a twisted post group $(G,\cdot,\rhd,\Phi)$ is a Rota-Baxter system of groups if and only if the left multiplication $L^{\rhd}_a$ is lies in the $\Inn(G).$ Relationship between (weak) twisted post groups and rings is also studied.
-Indeed, we show that every two-sided post group is associated with a radical ring.
+Next, we investigate the relationship between weak twisted post-groups and skew trusses.
+We prove that the category of weak twisted post-groups and the category of skew trusses are isomorphic.
+Furthermore, we show that a skew truss carries the structure of a twisted post-group if and only if it is right divisible with respect to its sub-adjacent operation.
+Then we investigate the connections between twisted post-groups and Rota-Baxter systems of groups.
+We also study the relationship between (weak) twisted post-groups and rings.
+In particular, every abelian two-sided twisted post-group gives rise to a radical ring.

-As the Lie algebra corresponding of twisted post groups, the notion of twisted post Lie algebras is introduced.
-The twisted post Lie algebras can be regarded as the generalization of post Lie algebras.
-We prove the differentiation of a twisted post group is a twisted post Lie algebra.
-Finally, as the Hopf algebra analogues of twisted post groups, we introduce (weak) twisted post Hopf algebras.
-We show that the category of weak twisted post Hopf algebras is equivalent to the category of skew trusses.
-And we show that every twisted post Hopf algebra give rise to another Hopf algebra, called sub-adjacent Hopf algebra.
+As the Lie algebra analogue of twisted post-groups, we introduce the notion of twisted post-Lie algebras.
+Twisted post-Lie algebras can be regarded as the skew truss version of post-Lie algebras.
+We prove that differentiating a twisted post-Lie group yields a twisted post-Lie algebra.
+Finally, as the Hopf algebra analogue of twisted post-groups, we introduce (weak) twisted post-Hopf algebras.
+We show that the category of weak twisted post-Hopf algebras is isomorphic to the category of Hopf trusses, and that every twisted post-Hopf algebra gives rise to another Hopf algebra, called its sub-adjacent Hopf algebra.